SummaryRead the full fact sheet

 Hypoplastic left heart syndrome

-The incidence of hypoplastic left heart syndrome in Victoria is around one in every 4,000 births.
 In this condition, the entire left side of the heart, including valves and blood vessels, is underdeveloped.
 Without prompt treatment, the baby is likely to die within days or weeks of birth.
 Symptoms include a grey complexion and severe breathing difficulties.

 Hypoplastic left heart syndrome will require surgery.
 The techniques involved include a ‘Norwood’ operation, which allows the right ventricle to become the pumping chamber that supplies the body and lungs.
 The surgery is difficult and involves high risk.
 At least two further operations in early childhood will be needed to achieve normal heart function.